- Ages 4+

 There are lots of events to get in on that take place in the park over the course of the year, ranging from concerts and open air theatre productions, to sports courses, teddy bears picnics and family fun days!
 So it's well worth using our handy link to check out up and coming special occasions to add some extra zing to your day at the park!

 WebsiteClick here to visit Central Park's website.

 Central Park has not told us about their parking.

 Central Park has not told us if you can bring a picnic.

 Yes, there is an onsite restaurant and snacks are available.

-Central Park has not told us if they are fully wheelchair friendly.
+No, Central Park is not wheelchair friendly.

 Yes, Central Park have stated they are pushchair friendly.